greatandrewhan/JsBackendInterviewPractice/README.md

 Initially all the tests will fail.
 You will notice that the controller code is written in the file named sciences/science.router.js.

 Create a new file named sciences/sciences.controller.js.
 Refactor the router by moving the controller code into this new file.

+NOTE:
+post - /sciences
+get -

+Endpoints that you have to create
+POST /sciences
+Add a new science to the database.

+Parameters
+Accept a JSON object in the body of the request in the following format:

+{
+"name": "The name of the science (string)", "description": "The description of the science to add (string)" }
+Response
+Respond with status 201 and the full created object:

+{
+id: 4,
+name: "Bio Chemistry",
+description: "The study of life"
+}
+Errors
+If the description property is missing, respond with status 400 and the body:

+{
+error: "A 'description' property is required"
+}
+If the name property is missing, respond with status 400 and the body:

+{
+error: "A 'name' property is required"
+}

+GET /sciences/:scienceId
+Return the science with the given scienceId.

+Example Response for GET /sciences/2
+{
+id: 2,
+name: "Biology",
+description: "The study of life"
+}